vippsas/vipps-design-guidelines/README.md

 ## Vipps buttons

 ### Style
 Vipps buttons are only available in one style: white text on orange.
-The Vipps Hurtigkasse button is always in Norwegian.
-Don’t create buttons with your own localized text.

 ![Vipps payment button styles](images/style.svg)